Wiredcraft/test-devops/README.md

 ```
 .
 ├── Makefile    <--- Collection of useful commands
-├── ansible     <--- Ansible playbooks for server spawn (ment to be run from local against Vagrant box)
+├── ansible     <--- Ansible playbooks for server spawn (meant to be run from local against Vagrant box)
 ├── scripts     <--- Crontab scripts (meant to be run on the box)
 ├── vagrant_box <--- Vagrant configs
 └── website     <--- HUGO website